 Typically, an introduction includes the title of the picture, the director’s name, genre, and release date.
 You may also mention the critical cast as well as the budget.
 But, make sure you don’t bore the reader.
 Remember the first impression is the last impression?
 So, try to make an impressive first impression here.
 In addition to these necessary details, write a strong thesis statement.
 This will help you craft a narrow yet compelling piece that goes beyond the basic summary and description.

 Your thesis statement may include various aspects.
 An example of such aspects could be a link between real-life events and the film’s central idea.
-Or it could be a similarity between some of your personal experience and the story.
+Or it could be a similarity between some of your personal experiences and the story.
 If you’re not quite sure how to do that, see some film review examples online.

 Don’t be afraid to give your opinion at the beginning